 Louis Marks and Brian Smiga, TEDxAsburyPark founder, talk about Ropeadope and how Marks has evolved the label.
-Louis Marks will deliver his TED talk on May 2, 2020.
-You can buy tickets here.
+Louis Marks will deliver his TED talk at our Spring 2021 conference.

-Joining me today is Louis Marks, the founder of Ropeadope records, an alternative music label on the web and on streaming services.
+Joining me today is Louis Marks, the founder of Ropeadope records, a beautiful label on the web and on streaming services.
 Welcome, Louis.

 Louis Marks: Brian, how are you?